openstack/octavia/doc/source/user/guides/l7-cookbook-neutron.rst

 **Scenario description**:

-* Listener *listener1* on load balancer *lb1* is a production site set up as described under :ref:`send-requests-to-static-pool` (alternate solution) above.
+* Listener *listener1* on load balancer *lb1* is a production site set up as described under :ref:`send-requests-to-static-pool-n` (alternate solution) above.
 Specifically:

   * HTTP requests with a URL that starts with either "/js" or "/images" are